zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### VehicleHaulingSnapsOnStaminaZero
 - Description: Instead of allowing the viking to use health.
 The vehicle hauling line will snap when you have zero stamina doing a single one-time damage.
 - Default Value: False

+### Experimental_TreadWidth
+- Description: Set the tank tread width.
+This will make the treads larger or smaller allowing more/less grip.
+- Default Value: 1

 ## Vehicle Debugging